-(1) Non-IFRS measure - see "Non-IFRS Measures" section within this MD&A.
+(1) Non-IFRS financial measure - see "Non-IFRS Financial Measures and Ratios" section within this MD&A.

-Operating costs as reported under IFRS were US\$70.6 million for Q2 2023 (Q2 2022: US\$0.4 million).
-In order to allow for a more meaningful periodic comparison, the following material adjustments were made in order to arrive at the Company's Opex per barrel or often cited as lifting cost per barrel for the period (see "Non-IFRS Measures" section within this MD&A for reconciliation and definition):
+Operating costs as reported under IFRS were US\$55.3 million for Q3 2023 (Q3 2022: US\$2.4 million).
+In order to allow for a more meaningful periodic comparison, the following material adjustments were made in order to arrive at the Company's Opex per barrel or often cited as lifting cost per barrel for Q3 2023 (see "Non-IFRS Financial Measures and Ratios" section within this MD&A for reconciliation and definition):

-- Mubadala Acquisition adjustments this includes inventory adjustments and non-cash items which are not expected to normalise (i) in the following periods. - Reversal of Wassana operating cost, previously capitalised to inventory and following first production, now expensed to operating (ii) cost.
-Moving forward Wassana operating costs will be expensed, and there is not expected to be any reversal in following periods. - (iii) Reversal of Wassana's net realisable value losses which does not reflect the start-up nature of the field - high costs during start up phase versus production level. - In accordance with IFRS 16, the Company recognised cost related to its operating leases attributed to floating storage and (iv)

-offloading ("FSO") / floating and production storage offshore ("FPSO") vessels used at its Jasmine/Ban Yen, Nong Yao, Manora and Wassana oil fields; as well as onshore warehouse facilities costs to its balance sheet and finance cost within the profit and loss statement.
+- (i) Mubadala Acquisition adjustments this includes inventory adjustments and non-cash items which are not expected to normalise in the following periods; - (ii) Reversal of Wassana operating cost, previously capitalised to inventory and following first production, now expensed to operating cost.
+Moving forward Wassana operating costs will be expensed, and there is not expected to be any reversal in following periods; - (iii) Reversal of Wassana's net realisable value losses which does not reflect the start-up nature of the field high costs during the start up phase in relation to its production level; and - (iv) In accordance with IFRS 16 Leases, the Company recognised cost related to its operating leases attributed to FSO / floating production storage and offloading ("FPSO") vessels used at its Jasmine/Ban Yen, Nong Yao, Manora and Wassana oil fields, as well as onshore warehouse facilities costs to its balance sheet and finance cost within the profit and loss statement.
 In order to report a more relevant lifting cost, the Company has included costs associated with these leases in the adjusted operating cost calculation.
 This will be a recurring adjustment.

-The Company's Opex during the 3 months ending June 30, 2023 was US\$45.6 million compared to US\$ 0.4 million in the 3 months ending June 30, 2022.
+The Company's Opex during the three months ending September 30, 2023 was US\$62.4 million compared to US\$2.4 million in the three months ending September 30, 2022.

 Opex per barrel is calculated as Opex divided by the number of barrels produced in the same period.
-Opex was largely comprised of bareboat contracts and operation and maintenance expenses associated with the FSO/FPSOs, Logistics expenses, workovers, and fuel, the most material variable component is due to fuel cost and workovers.
-In Q2 2023, the Group's average Opex per barrel was \$22.7/ bbl.
+Opex was largely comprised of bareboat contracts and operation and maintenance expenses associated with the FSO/FPSOs, logistics expenses, workovers, and fuel.
+The most material variable components of Opex were fuel costs and workovers.
+In Q3 2023, the Company's average Opex per barrel was US\$34/bbl.